What Is Photo Etching?

 The process also eliminates rework, so project costs are centered only on the initial process.
 The ease and speed of designing tools also lower costs.
 Building, for example, stamping tools can take weeks and cost thousands of dollars.
 Maintaining them and addressing wear and tear can be costly as well.
 Production with photo chemical etching can be more cost-effective than stamping or punching.

 With metal etching, part quality is improved.
 This makes your products more valuable and cuts out steps such as deburring, which is often costly and time-consuming.
 Chemical etching also supports more affordable mass production (as many as millions of pieces can be produced economically).
 Given the speed and accuracy of the process, customers can complete prototypes and get products to market faster, increasing profits.

 United Western Enterprises, Inc. works with many metal alloys.
 These include several types of versatile, lightweight aluminum alloys.
 We also work with the purest copper alloys, as well as phosphor bronze, brass, and nickel silver (often used for RF shielding, but less costly than nickel plating with the same luster).
 Other materials include beryllium copper, nickel and nickel alloys, and a range of common stainless steel alloys suited for various parts and environments.

 Many everyday parts can be produced with photo etching.
 These include circuit board components and electronic devices such as image sensors, attenuators, and parts for digital cameras and waveform samplers.
-EMI and RFI shielding, shims, apertures, encoder discs, springs, and contacts with different gauge metals can be made.
+EMI and RFI shielding, metal shims, apertures, encoder discs, springs, and contacts with different gauge metals can be made.
 Chemical etching works for everything from battery components and heat sinks to the production of medical imaging equipment, radar systems, and telescopes.

 Order Precision Metal Parts Today